 In the landmark decision, Quito’s constitutional court decided in favor of marriage equality in a vote of 5 to 4 in favor.
-This symbolize a radical change in the traditionally Catholic majority country.
+This symbolizes a radical change in the traditionally Catholic-majority country.

 Ecuador’s Decision for Marriage Equality

-June 19th’s ruling comes after a case against the current law which excludes sam-sex couples.
+June 19th’s ruling comes after a case against the current law which excludes same-sex couples.
 The case argues that the current marriage law was discriminatory to LGBTQ couples and therefore unconstitutional.

 The decision requires the Ecuadorian National Assembly to change the current laws to include same-sex couples.
-Although, same-sex marriage are set to begin within 10 days after Wednesday’s Ruling.
+Although, same-sex marriage is set to begin within 10 days after Wednesday’s Ruling.